Swim For Life Tairawhiti

 Surf Life Saving Gisborne

-Surf Life Saving Gisborne used their grant 2015 Sunrise to assist with the rebuild of the Waikanae Surf Club.
+Surf Life Saving Gisborne used their 2015 grant to assist with the rebuild of the Waikanae Surf Club.

 The new building is a great improvement on its predecessor with its new lifeguard tower, gymnasium, storage facilities and two large function areas.